 MAP does not retain, store, or access any conversation transcript, audit result, uploaded file, screenshot text, chat message, or personal information entered into this tool after the live session.
 Nothing you paste here is kept by MAP after the session ends.

-Submitted text, files, and images are processed only for the live action you request: chat response, transcript extraction, audit, scorecard, plain-language explanation, consequence report, or feedback packet.
+Submitted text, files, and images are processed only for the live action you request: chat response, transcript extraction, audit, scorecard, or feedback packet.

 The only exception is information you choose to send yourself.
 If you submit feedback, report a bug, or open an email draft and choose to include transcript or report material, that submission is sent by you, on your terms.